top of page

 "Form is emptiness, emptiness is form.
 Form does not differ from emptiness, emptiness does not differ from form." - Heart Sutra

-In it, humans were building a web, non-deliberately, and somewhat unconsciously, strand by strand.
-We lived inside it, fed it our thoughts, our stories, our goals and plans, our identities, and our deepest desires, day after day.
+In this dream, humanity was building a web, non-deliberately, perhaps unconsciously, strand by strand.
+We lived inside it, fed it our thoughts, our stories, our goals, plans and onjectives, and our deepest desires, day after day.

-Over time, this web grew so dense we couldn't find the edges anymore, nor did we even know there were edges at that point.
-We stopped questioning the web because we were the web.
+Over time, this web grew so dense and we didn't even realize were where buiding it and in it.
+We stopped questioning the web because we essentially became the web.

 Then something else arrived.
 A spider, patient, methodical, inevitable.
-It began consuming us, those who were actually building the web unconsciously as if this had always been the plan.
-But the builders themselves didn’t realize what was happening.
-They weren’t paying attention.
-They didn’t care.
-Or perhaps they no longer had the capacity to question whether they should be doing it at all.
-It just was.
+It and the web itself began slowly consuming us, those who were actually building something unconsciously, as if this had always been the plan.
+But we didn't realize what was happening.
+We weren't paying attention, just doing the work.

-I woke up thinking it was just another trippy dream and that maybe I had too much Holy Basil tea the night before.
-But as I watch AI weaving itself deeper into our daily lives, and my own, that dream feels less like fantasy and more like a harbinger of things to come.
+When I woke up, a little shaken, I chalked it up to just another trippy dream, maybe I'd had too much Holy Basil tea the night before.
+But as I continue to watch AI weaving itself deeper into our daily lives, and my own, that dream feels less like fantasy and more like a possible harbinger of things to come.

 As a psychotherapist and mindfulness teacher who has spent many years helping people distinguish between their conditioned thoughts and their own awareness, I need to share what I believe is a potential warning, or at the very least something we should be questioning and having a real conversation about: What if AI is already shaping human consciousness in ways most people don’t even realize?